reald/uv-k5-firmware-custom/README.md

 ## Compatible Devices

 > [!WARNING]
 > There is a new hardware version 2 out now.
-Check carefully which hardware version do you have before flashing any new firmware:heavy_exclamation_mark:
+Check carefully which hardware version do you have before flashing any new firmware!
-> Both version have a different processor and need the right firmware to run:heavy_exclamation_mark:
+> :heavy_exclamation_mark: Both version have a different processor and need the right firmware to run. :heavy_exclamation_mark:

 > How to check if a device is version 1 or version 2:
 > <img src="images/version2.jpg" width=800 />